vallimeenaav/event-recovery-pipeline/approach/README.md

 I have suggested multiple validation mechanisms for this purpose:

-✔ Format Validation Before Reprocessing
+✔ Format Validation before Reprocessing
 - Before any flagged event is reprocessed, a Cloud Function validates that all required fields exist, timestamps are valid, and numeric fields are properly formatted.

 ✔ Cross-System Data Consistency Verification: